It’s not that most blog KPI’s are purposefully bad.

 The best content, published on a new site in a vacuum, will languish in obscurity.
 The only way to drive visits, increase page views, grow website traffic, boost the click-through rate, generate backlinks, encourage social shares, and move up in the rankings, is to focus on distribution.
 On promotion.
 On actually telling A LOT of people about the good work you just did.

 Big brands don’t have this same problem necessarily.
 The HubSpot’s of the world can hit “Publish,” sit back and throw their feet up, while other people do the distribution for them.
 Pretty soon?
 Page one, number one.

 That’s not a knock.
 There’s a reason HubSpot’s HubSpot.

-So visits, pageviews, links, social shares, and rankings are good KPIs.
+So visits, pageviews, links, social shares, and rankings are leading indicators of successful lead generation.
 IF you’re measuring promotion or distribution.